swaptacular/swpt_accounts/protocol.rst

 Emitted when a request to prepare a transfer has been rejected.

 coordinator_type : string
-   Indicates the subsystem which initiated the transfer.
+   Indicates the subsystem which requested the transfer.
 Between 1 and 30 symbols, ASCII only.

 coordinator_id : int64
-   Along with ``coordinator_type``, uniquely identifies who initiated the transfer.
+   Along with ``coordinator_type``, uniquely identifies who requested the transfer.

 coordinator_request_id : int64